Toledo Local Section ACS: Supporting a Positive Reaction to Chemistry in Our Community

 OUTREACH EVENTS are held throughout the year to engage the public’s awareness of the benefits of chemistry in their lives and community.
 We are always looking for volunteers to help with hands on demonstrations and planning of events.
 High school students can earn volunteer service hours working with us.
 Please contact us by email if interested.

 2015 was our first year participating in STEM-in-the-PARK, the largest free family fun STEM event organized and hosted by NWO STEM at the Perry Field House at Bowling Green State University in Wood County.
 We were back again in 2016 and this year!
 Check out photo albums to see what a great time we have.
 Volunteers at our table include section members, family members and students.
-We plan to be back again in 2017.
+2017 we had a Chem-tennial Hands-on Table.

 · We celebrate outreach events.
 National Chemistry week is the week in October that encompasses National Mole Day or Avogadro’s Day: October 23.
 The last several years we have partnered with Imagination Station in Toledo for a fun day of hands-on demonstrations relating to the ACS NCW theme.
-In 2014 and 2015 we are also partnering with 2 library systems: Toledo-Lucas County Library and Birchard Library in Fremont, OH.
+In 2014 -2016 we partnered with 2 library systems: Toledo-Lucas County Library and Birchard Library in Fremont, OH.
 Check out photos.annually with

 We also sponsor annually the U.S. National Chemistry Olympiad (USNCO).
 The primary goals of this program are to stimulate interest and achievement in chemistry among high school students throughout the United States and to provide recognition of outstanding young chemistry students, teachers, and schools. click here for 2017 flier.

 ACS Project SEED: is summer research program that opens new doors for economically disadvantaged students to experience what it’s like to be a chemist.
 For the last 12 years we have co-sponsored students from the area to participate in the Project SEED program at the Department of Chemistry, University of Toledo.
-For the last 3 years, at the end of the summer, we have hosted a mini-symposium featuring the students.
+For many years, at the end of the summer, we host a mini-symposium featuring the students.
 Student’s families, friends, co-lab workers, faculty and section members have attended and enjoyed a light meal, social and networking, student presentations, lab tours, and final send-off with cake reception.(see photos)

 Toledo Section wants to invite all teachers to join us in participating in Section activities, events, programs and networking.
 High school teachers are a great bridge to share ACS and section outreach and educational information to students of all ages.
 They provide connections to high school students who want to volunteer, gain additional hands-on chemistry experience and earn service hours.
 Please contact us to have your name and high school added to our high school teachers email list for announcements and information about programs.